WHAT WE DO

 The care of our patients is organised around small teams consisting of therapists, counsellors, doctors and nurses.
 Every patient has his or her assigned care team.
-These teams are coordinated by Care Managers who are senior and experienced clinicians who understand what matters, and whose aim it is to ensure a smooth journey for our patients.
-The Care Managers also link families with the core teams and other hospital people.
+These teams are coordinated by Rehabilitation Programme Managers who are senior and experienced clinicians who understand what matters, and whose aim it is to ensure a smooth journey for our patients.
+The Rehabilitation Programme Managers also link families with the core teams and other hospital people.
 And, of course, they answer the many questions from families and patients.

 WHO ARE OUR PEOPLE

 We would like to introduce all our people to you, but as we have more than 1000 people working at our hospitals, that is difficult.